Secure Chat (Instant Messaging)

 Images: Chat can be used to confer about an image captured with a mobile device.
 The recipient can help decide if the captured finding is significant and whether it should be transferred to the chart.

 Process: Chat conversations should be limited to matters of team coordination.
-Indeed they must not be used for clinical documentation or content that belongs in the legal record of care.
+Indeed, they must not be used for clinical documentation or content that belongs in the legal record of care.
 Discussion about where to start rounds, for example, is a good use of chat.
 Requests for consultation, however, should be handled through chart orders and notes.

-Urgent: Chat should not be used instead of a pager or phone.
+Urgent: Chat should not be used instead of a pager or telephone.
 The pager works even where cell or wireless signals may be weak.
 And the pager alerts the user even if not connected to the CIS.
 Urgent communications should be completed via pager, cell phone or a hospital locating service.

 Record: Chat should not be used for any form of clinical documentation.